| Melbourne — loading...

 The $14 pho that Melbourne food writers keep coming back to

-Lâm Lâm — High Street
+Lam Lam — High Street

 The pho rival that locals will fight over

-The rare beef pho is around $14–15.
-The bun cha (grilled pork with vermicelli noodles) is $13–15 and one of the best in Melbourne’s north.
-The Vietnamese pancakes (banh xeo) are crispy, loaded, and come with a dipping sauce that’s worth the visit alone.
+Down the road from Pho Hung, Lam Lam is the other pillar of Preston’s pho scene.
+Broth is slightly richer, portions generous.
+The bun cha (grilled pork with vermicelli noodles) is $13-15 and one of the best in Melbourne’s north.
+The Vietnamese pancakes (banh xeo) are crispy and loaded.

-Gözleme stalls — Preston Market
+Gozleme Stalls — Preston Market

 Handmade Turkish flatbreads for under $10

-The Preston Market’s gözleme stalls are one of Melbourne’s best-kept cheap eat secrets.
-Turkish women hand-roll the dough, fill it with spinach and cheese, minced meat and onion, or potato and cheese, then cook it on a flat griddle until it’s golden and crispy.
-Each one costs around $10, and it’s the kind of meal that makes you question why anyone pays $22 for brunch.
+The Preston Market’s gozleme stalls are one of Melbourne’s best-kept cheap eat secrets.
+Turkish women hand-roll the dough, fill it with spinach and cheese, minced meat and onion, or potato and cheese, then cook it on a flat griddle until golden and crispy.
+Each one costs around $10.
+The combination of gozleme and a fresh-squeezed juice from the adjacent fruit stall is one of Preston’s best-value meals — a full, satisfying lunch for under $15.

 Takeaway Pizza — High Street